celestiaorg/docs/docs/nodes/hardfork-process.md

 The general process can be broken down into several components:

-- Hardfork Specifications and Features (defined by description of features and code implementation of those features).
+- Hardfork specifications and features (defined by description of features and code implementation of those features).
-- Binary used to add those features (a new binary release with those features will be provided by Celestia Node team in order for validators to upgrade their nodes to the new binary).
+- Binary used to add those features (a new binary release with those features will be provided by Celestia team in order for validators to upgrade their nodes to the new binary).
-- A block number for when the network upgrades (even if validators upgrade their binary to be hardfork ready, the network upgrade does not happen right away, but some short time in the future after at a specific block number).
+- A block number for when the network upgrades (even if validators upgrade their binary to be hardfork ready, the network upgrade does not happen right away, but some short time in the future at a specific block number).
 - Testing of the features (happens on testnets first prior to activating on mainnet in order to ensure the network can upgrade securely).

 ### Mocha Hardfork

 Celestia is planning the Mocha Hardfork upgrade on the Mamaki Testnet.
-This hardfork is unique as it will reset the Mamaki network to Block 0 while maintaining the existing state and also will rename Mamaki to Mocha.
+This hardfork is unique as it will reset the Mamaki network to block 0 while maintaining the existing state and also will rename Mamaki to Mocha.

 The new chain-id will be `mocha`.